Ashgabat International Airport: Soviet

-Turkmen civil aviation began in 1927, the year air communications began between Chardzhou and Tashauz, flying through the settlements of Turtkul and Novo-Urgench (both in the Uzbek SSR).
+Turkmen civil aviation began in 1927, the year air communications began between Çärjew and Daşhowuz, flying through the settlements of Toʻrtkoʻl and Novo-Urgench (both in the Uzbek SSR).
 For this route, four-passenger Junkers F.13 aircraft were purchased in Germany, as well as Soviet four-passenger Kalinin K-4 aircraft.
 Eight aircraft served this airline.
 Later, in 1932, newer Soviet aircraft were purchased for the transport of passengers.
 The Kalinin K-5 aircraft seated six, and the Tupolev ANT-9 aircraft had twelve seats.
-With this replenishment of the Turkmen SSR air fleet, in 1932 an air division was formed at Chardzhou Airport that directly served the Chardzhou-Tashauz route, without stops in other settlements.
+With this replenishment of the Turkmen SSR air fleet, in 1932 an air division was formed at Çärjew Airport that directly served the Çärjew-Daşhowuz route, without stops in other settlements.